SikandarAman/MazeSolver_PS/README.md

 For questions or issues, please:
 1. Check the code comments in each file
 2. Review the example algorithms provided
-3. Contact the Robotics Club, IIT Ropar
+3. Contact the Robotics Club, IIT Ropar robotics@iitrpr.ac.in or          Aman Mittal, 2023eeb1182@iitrpr.ac.in

 ---